SheldonWu/DCNN-caffe/README.md

 Prepare the [test Image](https://pan.baidu.com/s/1slcrYQL) and ran `calFeaturePts.py` in `test_img` folder you can take a look by yourself.

 ## Questions to ask :
-Email: Cong_weilin@qq.com.
+Email: cong_weilin@qq.com.

 ## Thanks to:
-Thanks CMCC research Lab for high quality equipments.
+Thanks for CMCC research Lab for high quality equipments.

 Thanks for upperclassman's patient for answering my questions.

-Thanks my girl friend for understanding me.
+Thanks for my girl friend.